Machines have less problems. I’d like to be a machine, wouldn’t you?

 Example (numeric):

-The code written by Mejtoft [13] was used when extracting the text.
+The code written by Mejtoft [13] was used when extracting the data.

 ...

-The following code is an example of how to extract information from the database [13, p.
+The following code is an example of how to extract information from a database [13, p.
 23]: ...

 Reference (loosely based on ACM):

 When a snippet of code is cited in text, writing the reference in a similar way as referring to a table is best practice.
-This means (most often) a reference with page number (if available) in the description and the description should (most often) be above, since it is treated as table.
-In this case
+This means that (most often) a reference with page number (if available) in the description and the description should (most often) be above, since it is treated as table.

 Listing 1: File loading algoritm in PHP (Mejtoft, 2007).